Police: Toddler accidentally shoots mother in Merrillville

 MERRILLVILLE, Ind.
 (WLS) --Police in Northwest Indiana said a man is in custody after a woman was accidentally shot by her 3-year-old daughter Tuesday afternoon.

-Merrillville police said the woman was in her car in a parking lot at the time of the shooting.
-According to police, the woman's boyfriend left his 9mm handgun with extended magazine on the center console of the car.
+Merrillville police said the woman was in her car in a parking lot outside secondhand store Plato's Closet at the time of the shooting.
+According to police, the woman's boyfriend left his 9mm handgun with extended magazine on the center console of the car while he went inside the shop.

 The victim's 3-year-old daughter grabbed the gun and it went off.
-The bullet went through the seat and struck the woman in her shoulder.
+The bullet went through the seat and struck the woman through her back in her right shoulder.

+"We just heard screaming.
+We ran outside with a bunch of other people.
+Someone said someone was hurt and bleeding," said Hadassah Zirkle, who works at Plato's Closet.

 A 1-year-old child was also in the backseat of the car in a car seat, police said.

+"The first thought was to get the kids out of there," said Rebecca Todd, Plato's Closet employee.
+"We grabbed them.
+We brought them inside, and we just tried comforting them as best we could."

-The woman was taken to a local hospital for treatment, then transported to Loyola Hospital in critical condition.
+The woman, who police said is six weeks pregnant, was taken to a local hospital for treatment, then transported to Loyola Hospital in critical but stable condition.
 Police have not released any further information about her, including her name or age.

-The victim's boyfriend, 21-yaer-old Menzo Brazier, is charged with child endangerment, police said.
-Further charges are pending.
+The victim's boyfriend, 21-year-old Menzo Brazier, is charged with child endangerment, police said.

+"He came outside, like screaming, asking what happened, kind of, like, disbelief on his face," Zirkle said.

+The children have been placed in the custody of the Indiana Department of Child Services.